fmgornick/dynamic-envoy/readme.md

 - `-icn`: stands for "internal common name", this is the fully qualified domain name of the internal listener address.
 Program uses this value to check for certificates matching the common name for SSL verification

 - `-ip`: stands for "internal port", this is the port that the proxy will listen on for incoming internal traffic outlined in the databags

+- `-xds`: address that program sends to for envoyproxy to recieve configuration updates through gRPC stream

 ## warning
 If you're having the listener route to both HTTP and HTTPS depending on the path, then chrome might still tell you the address envoy is listening on is not secure, even if you have a certificate.
 Chrome treats websites with mixed HTTP and HTTPS content as not secure.
 Even if not, Chrome is very weird and will most likely always say your connection is insecure